ceorron/cycle-bit-random-number-generator/README.md

-# cycle bit scalable psuedo random number generator (rcb_generator)
+# cycle bit scalable psuedo random number generator (rcb-generator)

 rcb-generator is a new kind of psuedo random number generator. rcb-generator is a bit pattern generator made to be fast, scalable, high quality psuedo random number generator.